-After a preliminary assessment of the facts, and, if useful, in consultation with other offices depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, student employees, or students, the Title IX Officer may initiate an Alternative Resolution process, which may include:
+After an initial assessment of the alleged facts, the Title IX Officer may-if the Complainant and Respondent agree-begin an Alternative Resolution process.
+The Title IX Officer will, if appropriate, begin the process in consultation with other offices depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, student employees, or students.
+Alternative Resolution may include, among other responses:

-- mediation (except in cases of sexual violence);

 - separating the parties;

 - providing for safety;

 - referring the parties to counseling;

-- referral for disciplinary action;

-- a settlement agreement;